RAHenriksen/NGSNGS/README.md

  	 Delta_s: PMD rate in single-strand regions.
  	 Delta_s: PMD rate in double-strand regions.
 ~~~~

+## Output format
+* When quality profiles are provided, NGSNGS infers the read lengths based on the position specific quality scores and creates a length limitations independent of the fixed length or the length disribution.
+* To simulate Fastq the quality profiles needs to be provided.
+For Sequence-Alignment-Map formats if no quality profile have been provided, then the nucleotide quality string will be the lowest quality.

 ## ERROR PROFILES AND FRAGMENT LENGTH DISTRIBUTIONS